 Don’t be tempted to put in spreadsheets and graphs unless they are absolutely essential.
 Plan writing software makes it easy to stuff pages and pages of complex financial information into a business plan.
 Don’t do it!
 According to entrepreneurship professor William B. Gartner, “No one’s impressed by spreadsheets.”
 Wise words!

 Limit your income, cash flow, and balance sheets to no more than five pages.
-Keeping your business plan short will increase the chance that potential investors will read it.

 Business Plan or not…

 Whether you decide to produce a short, stripped-down plan or launch into business without one, you need to be ready to think on your feet.
 Problems and opportunities will arise to throw you off course.
 Embrace the unexpected!
 If you can pivot and adapt quickly enough, your fledgling business is sure to thrive.